procdeveloper/logifetch/README.md

 Logifetch is a small, open local alternative for the specific controls that Logitech's software does not expose the way we want.
 It reads the MX Master 4's vendor HID++ reports, reapplies chosen temporary button mappings after a Bluetooth reconnect, and can map selected buttons to ordinary Windows keyboard shortcuts.

 The goal is not to replace every part of Logi Options+.
-It is to keep a few useful device customizations running independently, visibly, and with a plain JSON configuration—without turning every button press into unnecessary haptic feedback.
-It can instead reserve haptics for meaningful notification alerts once the mouse's pulse command has been captured and verified.
+It is to keep a few useful device customizations running independently, visibly, and with a plain JSON configuration.

 ### Supported product and platform